ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - An expression that consists of a column of a view in the `from` clause, or a combination of scalar functions that involve columns of the views in the `from` clause.

-    In most cases, except as noted below, null values for argument are ignored.
+    In most cases, except as noted, null values for argument are ignored.

 - The character `*` in the special case of the `Count(*)` aggregate function.